-High School Bus Depreciation Fund - The bus depreciation fund is authorized by Section 20-10-147, MCA, for the purpose of financing the replacement of buses and two-way radio equipment owned by a school district.
-Fund may be used to replace route buses or athletics/activities buses and to purchase additional yellow school buses for routes.
-However, the bus depreciation fund may not be used to purchase additional athletics/activities buses.
-Districts wishing to purchase these buses can do so from their general fund, extracurricular fund, or impact aid fund.
+High School Bus Depreciation Fund - Authorized by Section 20-10-147, MCA, for the purpose of financing the replacement of buses and two-way radio equipment owned by a school district.
+The fund may be used to replace route buses or athletics/activities buses and to purchase additional yellow school buses for routes.
+However, the Bus Depreciation Fund may not be used to purchase additional athletics/activities buses.
+Districts wishing to purchase these buses can do so from their General Fund, Extracurricular Fund, or Impact Aid Fund, if applicable.

-Elementary Debt Service Fund - The debt service fund is authorized by Section 20-9-438, MCA, for the purpose of paying interest and principal on outstanding bonds and special improvement district (SID) assessments.
-This fund is also used to account for the proceeds of bonds sold for the purposes provided in Section 20-9-43 (c) and (d), MCA, the debt service fund is a budgeted fund.
+Elementary Debt Service Fund - Authorized by Section 20-9-438, MCA, for the purpose of paying interest and principal on outstanding bonds and special improvement district (SID) assessments.
+This fund is also used to account for the proceeds of bonds sold for the purposes provided in Section 20-9-403 (c) and (d), MCA.